sajov/sails-solr/README.md

 This module is a Waterline/Sails adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
 Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with all sorts of data sources.

-The main goal is a simple usage and integration of a full managaged Solr.
+The main goal is a simple usage and integration of a full managed Solr.

 [![Build Status](https://travis-ci.org/sajov/sails-solr.svg?branch=master)](https://travis-ci.org/sajov/sails-solr)
 [![Coverage Status](https://coveralls.io/repos/sajov/sails-solr/badge.svg?branch=master&service=github)](https://coveralls.io/github/sajov/sails-solr?branch=master)